allinbits/govgen-governance-dapp/README.md

 - **Description** (default): Contains the proposal description (also renders markdown)
 - **Info**: Contains the general proposal information such as proposer address, submission time, initial and total deposit, voting start time/end time and deposit end time (if appropriate) along with the messages contained in the proposal.
 - **Voters**: Contains an in-depth analysis of how all accounts have voted and how validators have voted including a complete breakdown of unique votes.
 - **Discussions**: Links to the discussion forums at [Commonwealth](https://commonwealth.im/govgen).
-Soon, you will be able to take part in the conversation directly from the Govgen dApp through integration with the Commonwealth API.
+  -  WIP - Conversations will be integrated directly into the application as soon as Commonwealth API is available.
 - **Links**: Contains useful/helpful links provided by the community that add information and context relevant to the proposal.
 Links to the discussion forums at [Commonwealth](https://commonwealth.im/govgen).
 Soon, you will be able to add helpful links to the conversation directly from the Govgen dApp through integration with the Commonwealth API.

 ### Deposit popup